-It is the policy of Regency Campus that smoking is prohibited within any building and under verandas.
+It is the policy of Holmesglen that smoking is prohibited within any building and under verandas.
 Smoking is permitted in non-enclosed areas.
+Designated smoking areas have been created for smokers to use.

 Please observe this requirement and also use the smokers' bins provided to extinguish cigarettes.
 Please do not leave cigarette butts on the ground.